sjmignot/dogsbody/content/posts/an-elephant-sitting-still.md

 >
 > <cite>-- Shakespeare, Macbeth[^2]</cite>

-Macbeth certainly could have proved an inspiration for Hu Bo's film: his mentor Bela Tarr directed an adaption, which Bo quite possibly saw.
+Macbeth certainly could have proved an inspiration for Hu Bo's film: his mentor Bela Tarr directed an adaption, which it is likely Bo saw.

 I left the film depressed, but also deeply moved.
 Frustrated, but disabused from the idea that art cannot be profoundly bleak.

 ## Fault and culpability

+Blame is another aspect of *An Elephant Sitting Still* that fascinates me.

 In Bo's An Elephant Sitting Still, characters ceaselessly blame each other.
 Yu Cheng blames both his girlfriend and his ex for the death of his friend; and his parents blame him for the death of his brother.

 Wei Bu blames his friend for revealing his location to his parents, and a bully blames that same friend for the theft of a cellphone.

-The owner of the stray dog blames Wang Jin, inexplicably.
-Wang Yuwen's teacher blames her for ruining his career.
+The owner of the stray dog blames Wang Jin for the disappearance of his dog.
+Wang Yuwen's teacher blames her for ruining his teaching career.

-The central question is why do all these characters feel a need to exteriorize their anguish into blame: a pattern that endlessly perpetuates and resolves nothing.
-I considered a few possible explanations: redirection.
+Why do all these characters feel a need to exteriorize their anguish into blame: a pattern that endlessly perpetuates and resolves nothing.
+Is this the only recourse when life offers no answers, a way of dealing with guilt, ?

 I was also curious what this meant for a culture that is "collectivist".
 Putting aside the fact that individualism and collectivism are too all emcompasing to mean much, the idea of blame seems antithetical to community (beyond scapegoating).